fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 ---
-title: How to manage JavaScript Dependencies
+title: How to manage JavaScript dependencies
 description: How to manage JavaScript Dependencies
-date: "2019-10-23T16:58:08.051Z"
+date: "2018-10-23T16:58:08.051Z"
-tags: [development, javascript, yarn]
+tags: [entry. development, javascript, yarn]
 draft: true
 ---

-In modern JavaScript applications, we can add tried-and-tested open source libraries and utilities to our build pipeline or application via third-party packages from the [NPM registry](https://www.npmjs.com/).
-The idea is that this lets you can concentrate on your application’s unique features rather than reinventing the wheel for already-solved problems at the lower-level.
+In modern JavaScript applications, we can add tried-and-tested open source libraries and utilities by downloading and installing [packages](https://docs.npmjs.com/about-packages-and-modules) from the [NPM registry](https://www.npmjs.com/).
+The idea is that this lets you can concentrate on your application’s unique features rather than reinventing the wheel for already-solved lower-level problems.

+We can use a _package manager_ such as yarn or npm to install packages.
+When our package manager installs a package it logs it as a project _dependency_ which is to say that the project depends upon its presence to function properly.
+Anyone attempting to run the project should first install its dependencies.
+And the project owner should _manage_ their dependencies over time by installing security updates, staying on current and reliable versions, and removing installed packages when they are no longer necessary.

-The process might go something like this (using [Yarn](https://yarnpkg.com/)).
+The whole process might go something like this (using [Yarn](https://yarnpkg.com/)).

 <figure>

 ```
+# start managing dependencies
-# this 1st step is only required if it’s a blank slate or no dependency manager has yet been added.
+# only required if your project doesn’t already have a package.json
 yarn # or npm init

-# Established project with a package.json that lists dependencies?
-Install dependencies.
+# Install dependencies (in a project which already has a package.json)
+# yes, it’s the same yarn command as above.
 yarn # or npm i

 # Add a 3rd-party library to your project
 yarn add <package…> # or npm i <package…>

-# As above but a specific version or [semver range](https://devhints.io/semver).
+# Add package but specify a particular version or [semver range](https://devhints.io/semver).
 # It’s often a good idea to do this to ensure predictable results.
 yarn add <package…>@^1.3.1